boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Overhaul of the way group/user tag clouds work
+* Improved support for attachments on nginx and IIS

 = 1.5.7 =
 * Improve appearance of row actions on mobile devices
 * Improve appearance of tags filter on IE < 9